Specialists in Public Hospitals

 Once a definite decision is made to introduce major changes the hospital must:

-- Discuss with doctors affected and AMA Victoria the effect of the change.
+- Discuss with doctors affected and their representatives the effect of the change.

-- Discuss ways to mitigate or avert the adverse effects.
+- Discuss ways to mitigate or avert any adverse effects.

 - Consider matters raised by the doctors.